Difference Between Conduct and Perform

 The word’s original form was the conduit, which was conserved particularly in the sense of ‘channel’ (see conduit); the spelling was affected by Latin in subsequent applications.

-The term initially signified an arrangement for safe passage and safe conduct; then, the verb sense of ‘lead & guide’ emerged, hence ‘manage’ and ‘management’ (late Middle English), later it become ‘management of oneself, behavior’ (mid 16th century).
+The term initially signified an arrangement for safe passage and safe conduct; then, the verb sense of ‘lead & guide’ emerged, hence ‘manage’ and ‘management’ (late Middle English), later it became ‘management of oneself, behaviour’ (mid 16th century).

-The term Perform comes from Anglo-Norman French Parfourmer, which is a Middle English adaptation (by association with forme ‘form’) of Old French Parfournir, that appear from par ‘complete’ + fournir ‘furnish, provide’.
+The term Perform comes from Anglo-Norman French Parfourmer, a Middle English adaptation (by association with forme ‘form’) of Old French Parfournir, which appears from par ‘complete’ + fournir ‘furnish, provide.

-Taking responsibility for a group’s actions and accomplishments are referred to as conduct.
-Conducted agreement management straightforward handling, manipulation, or maneuvering concerning an applicable goal.
+Taking responsibility for a group’s actions and accomplishments is referred to as conduct.
+Conducted agreement management straightforward handling, manipulation, or manoeuvring concerning an applicable goal.

 Whereas completing the activity or taking action is referred to as performing.